Liz Mills

-Liz Mills is an Australian basketball coach who has coached elite level men's club, national university and national men's basketball teams in Africa since 2011, Mills is currently the head coach of ABC Fighters of the Basketball Africa League (BAL).
+Liz Mills is an Australian basketball coach who, since 2011, has coached elite level men's club and national basketball teams in Africa.
+Mills is the former head coach of Bangui Sporting Club for the 2023 Road to BAL (Basketball Africa League).

-She is the first female basketball head coach to lead a men's national team at a FIBA continental championship, as well as the first-ever female head coach in the Basketball Africa League (BAL) after debuting in 2022.
-She is also the first female head coach of a men's club team in Morocco, and in the Arab world.
+Mills is the first female basketball head coach to lead a men's national team at a FIBA continental championship, as well as the first-ever female head coach in the Basketball Africa League (BAL) after debuting in 2022.
+She is also the first female head coach of a men's club team in Morocco, and subsequently in North Africa and the Middle East.

-Mills began her coaching career in Sydney, in 2002 working with juniors and senior women's teams.
+Mills began her coaching career in Sydney, in 2002 working with junior boys and girls teams, as well as senior women's teams.
 Since 2011, Mills has been a head coach and assistant coach in Africa of senior men's club teams, national men's university teams and national men's teams.